encukou/jrti_game/README.md

 (If running from a git clone, you'll need a virtual environment;
-install with `python -m pip install -r requirements.txt`, then run with `python3 -m jrti_game`.)
+install with `python3 -m pip install -r requirements.txt`, then run with `python3 -m jrti_game`.)